hellensimeo/english-for-designers/03-case-studies/Crafting–a–casestudy.md

 1th lesson
 ## CZECH TENNIS

+We had no time to start small.
+Czech tennis was the last sport waiting for a rebrand, and everything needed to change—immediately.
+I took charge of the brand identity, making sure Czech tennis would have a strong and unified visual presence.
+At the same time, our team tackled every other aspect of the transformation— we designed the app, social media, and managed everything in between, including creating the presentation video.

+With the Czech Tennis Association facing financial scandals, leadership changes, and a damaged reputation, we knew this was about more than just design.
+It was a chance to reset Czech tennis—giving it an identity that could unite both professionals and everyday players, making it recognizable on courts around the world.

 ### A fragmented sport in need of a strong identity

 A new visual style that brings together a community that is otherwise every man for himself.